Anxiety in poor readers: Evidence, assessment, and intervention

-Course Materials: A course workbook including all materials will be provided on the day.
+Course materials: A course workbook including all materials will be provided via mail prior to the workshop

-Professor McArthur is the Director of the Macquarie University Reading Clinic, and Head of the Department of Cognitive Science at Macquarie University.
-Over the last 20 years, she has held positions at the University of Western Australia (PhD student and researcher), Curtin University (lecturer), Oxford University (Wellcome Trust Postdoctoral Research Fellow), and Macquarie University (NHMRC and ARC Research Fellow and administrator).
+Professor McArthur is the Director of the Macquarie University Reading Clinic, Head of the Department of Cognitive Science at Macquarie University, and co-Director of the Macquarie University Centre for Reading.
+Over the last 20 years, she has held positions at the University of Western Australia, Curtin University, Oxford University, and Macquarie University.
 The goal of her research is to determine what causes reading and language impairments in children, and discover how these impairments should be best treated.
 She is an active advocate for the rapid translation of scientific evidence into clinical practice.

 This workshop comprises three parts:

-This workshop will be useful for people who need to make decisions about treating literacy problems; for example, teachers, special educationalists, speech pathologists, ophthalmologists, occupational therapists, medical practitioners.
+This workshop will be useful for people who need to make decisions about treating literacy problems; for example, teachers, special educators, psychologists, school counsellors, speech pathologists, ophthalmologists, occupational therapists, and medical practitioners.